buonleandro/newMetafor/README.md

 # newMetafor

-Using Stanford CoreNLP (https://stanfordnlp.github.io/CoreNLP/), "newMetafor" can convert your sentences into code
+Using Stanford CoreNLP (https://stanfordnlp.github.io/CoreNLP/) and Tint (https://github.com/dhfbk/tint), "newMetafor" can convert your sentences into code